oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

     ```

 * refer to the `ads-md-deploy-*.yaml` for configurations and change with the OCIDs of the resources required for the deployment, like project ID, compartment ID etc. All of the configurations with `<UNIQUE_ID>` should be replaces with your corresponding ID from your tenancy, the resources we created in the previous steps.

-Make sure that you've also created and setup your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) to execute the commands below.

 You can create a deployment by first creating a security token and then running one of: